Age of Wonders 4: Factions

-Each faction consists of a race and Ruler.
-There are 20 official factions or build a unique starting race defined by their physical form, culture, traits and magical tome.
-There are over 10 physical forms ranging from Humans to Molekin and 36 traits.
-The player chooses the ruler's origin: Champion or Wizard King.
-A Champion is a mortal risen from the ranks of their people.
-A Wizard King seeks dominion over a new realm and can be a different race than the followers.
-There are new faction creation and evolution systems and an enhanced avatar character creator.
+Each faction consists of a race and a Ruler.
+There are 20 official factions in the base game -- eleven led by mortal Champions of their faction, and nine led by Wizard Kings from abroad -- but you can build one yourself.
+Factions are defined by their starting race's physical form, culture, and traits, and by their first magical Tome.
+There are 10 physical forms in the base game -- Human, Dwarfkin, Elfkin, Feline, Goblinoid, Halfling, Molekin, Orcoid, Ratkin, and Toadkin -- and 36 traits.
+Rulers are defined by their origin (either Champion or Wizard King in the base game), with Wizard Kings being slightly freer in their customization than Champions.
+There are new faction creation and evolution systems, and an enhanced avatar character creator.
 The player's faction embodies their traits.
 Players can determine the research, build and evolution paths of their factions.

 Realms

 There are multiple official realms with distinct portal visions; The Fields of Rebirth, Valley of Wonders, The Crystalized Sands, Paradise Plains, The Infinite Forest, The Vacant Throne, The Husklands, The Frostbreeze Valleys.
 The Tiers indicate the difficulty level.
 The Valley of Wonders is the first story realm about the Rise of the Godir.
 The new realm creation options enable the player to customize and create new realms.
 There are a variety of traits such as geography, climate, inhabitants, environmental effects, rule modifiers, free city and unit modifiers.
 However, there is no map editor to design the shape of continents or islands.